 Advanced Courses: The advanced courses are designed to prepare students for specialization as well as to provide students outside their specialty with challenges to other fields of physics.
 Each student is required to take four advanced courses with no letter grade below B-.
 Current Advanced Courses and their schedule follow, organized by field (please note, the schedule is subject to change based upon faculty availability):

 Atomic, Molecular, and Optical Physics

-PHY 395 Survey of Atomic & Molecular Physics; approx. once every three years.
+PHY 395 Survey of Atomic & Molecular Physics; approx. every year .
+DUNGOFU

-PHY 395K Nonlinear Optics and Lasers; approx. once every two years.

-PHY 395M Laser Physics
+- PHY 395K Nonlinear Optics and Lasers; approx. once every two years. - PHY 395M Laser Physics; approx. once every two years.

 Condensed Matter Physics